 One of the reasons I actually enjoy this film more than I should is because it might be the best cinematic example of a small subgenre of fantasy called Grimdark.
 Grimdark stories are, as their name implies, grim and dark.
 This fantasy film feels gritty and gross; the protagonist revels in killing people, saying he never felt more alive than when he was in battle.
 Even the minor characters in this film hold dark secrets, and evil magic lurks around every corner.
 I love fantasy books like this; when they’re done right they can feel almost like horror fantasy epics instead of just run of the mill sword and sorcery pulp.
 This film has moments that are absolutely brilliant for the genre, and it has some of the cooler creatures, fight scenes, and fantastical settings I’ve seen on a lower-budget fantasy film.
 This is a fantasy movie for hardcore fantasy fans, people who don’t mind a little blood and gore beside their magic; it’s like Game of Thrones if in Westeros dark magic was common as wildflowers, and executions were everyday occurrences.
 The worlds in fantasy films are just as important to me as the execution of it.
 I realize that because the film does not have a hundred million dollar budget, some of the effects in this movie will be lacking, but I’m willing to forgive it that because the attempt was there.
 There are plenty of ideas in this movie that are fascinating, but the execution was sometimes lacking.

 Perhaps where this film lacked most was, sadly, the fault of the lead.
 James Purefoy walks around this entire movie with a scowl etched across his face.
 He’s incredibly one note, and all of his dialogue is muttered and gravelly.
 It’s as if James Purefoy saw David Boreanaz’s brooding in Buffy and Angel and decided he could brood better.
 I have a feeling either the director or Purefoy himself thought this would make Kane feel like more of a rebel, but in reality his gruff approach makes some of the dialogue rather laughable.
-Funny enough, this film included Max von Sydow (Seventh Seal) as Kane’s father, and the king of Kane’s homeland; I say this is funny because Max also played a King in Conan the Barbarian, was only in each film for about five minutes, and in booth movies he acted circles around the leads.
-I’m guessing von Sydow is probably an even bigger of a fan of fantasy and Robert E Howard than I. The late Pete Postlethwaite (The Usual Suspects) was also far better than our lead; his character actually showed a decent range of emotion without completely overblowing the performance.
+Funny enough, this film included Max von Sydow (“Hour of the Wolf”) as Kane’s father, and the king of Kane’s homeland; I say this is funny because Max also played a King in Conan the Barbarian (1982), was only in each film for about five minutes, and in booth movies he acted circles around the leads.
+I’m guessing von Sydow is probably an even bigger of a fan of fantasy and Robert E Howard than I. The late Pete Postlethwaite (“In the Name of the Father”) was also far better than our lead; his character actually showed a decent range of emotion without completely overblowing the performance.

 Another lacking element was the dialogue, which seems to be the case with a lot of fantasy films.
 This movie attempts to have a sort of old timey speak, but never really hits the notes that would make the dialogue ring.
 Instead, the dialogue usually feels clunky and stilted, and sometimes it is quite laughable.
 Again, I’m sort of used to this in fantasy films, so while the cinephile in me it’s can't look past that entirely, it is a thing that I’ve come to expect with this genre.